mariachakhtoura/doria-digital-security-workshop/content.md

 ⚠️ CRITICAL: Save those backup codes\!
 If you lose your phone, this is how you get back into your account.

-✅ ACTION 3: Review Your Main Social Media Privacy Settings

-Why: Most people's social media is wide open.
-This takes 3 minutes and dramatically reduces your risk.
+✅ ACTION 3: Turn on Find My Phone and double-check backups

+Why: If your device is stolen or lost, Find My Device lets you track, lock, or remotely wipe it.
+Regular backups ensure you don't lose important data if something happens to your device.

-Quick checklist (3 minutes):
+Quick checklist (5 minutes):

-Facebook:

-Settings → Privacy → "Who can see your future posts?" → Change to Friends

-Settings → Privacy → "Who can see your friends list?" → Change to Only Me

-Settings → Timeline and Tagging → "Review tags people add" → Turn ON

-Settings → Location → Turn OFF

-Instagram:

-Settings → Privacy → Private Account → Turn ON
+**Enable Find My Device:**

+iPhone:
-Settings → Tags → "Manually approve tags" → Turn ON
+Settings → [Your Name] → Find My → Find My iPhone → Enable

-Remove location from old posts if possible

-Twitter/X:
+Also enable "Send Last Location"

+Android:
-Settings → Privacy → Protect your posts → Turn ON (makes account private)
+Settings → Security → Find My Device → Enable
+Ensure location services are ON

+**Verify Your Backups:**

+iPhone:
+Settings → [Your Name] → iCloud → iCloud Backup → Check "Last Successful Backup" date If it's old, tap "Back Up Now"

+Android:
-Settings → Location → Tweet location → Turn OFF
+Settings → Google → Backup → Check "Backup details"
+Ensure photos, contacts, and app data are included

 ⚠️ What this does:

-Limits who can see your posts (not the whole world)

-Prevents people from tagging you without permission

-Stops location tracking

-Makes it harder to build a profile of your movements and connections
+Lets you locate your device on a map if it's lost or stolen

+Allows you to remotely lock or wipe your device to protect sensitive data

+Ensures you can recover your contacts, photos, and important files if your device is lost

+Protects beneficiary and organizational data from falling into the wrong hands

 Track Your Progress: